OpenCPN/plugins/README.md

 This project is currently in an utterly experimental state.
 It is aimed to be an important groundwork for the proposed plugin installer [1].

-The project exports the fundamental pieces required to install a plugin using the new installer: The plugin catalogue `ocpn-plugins.xml` and the plugin icons in the `icons/` directory.
+The project exports the fundamental piece required to install a plugin using the new installer: the plugin catalogue `ocpn-plugins.xml`.

 Dependencies
 ------------